-For the most part, no increased interest rate risk was assumed for the large proprietary investments in securities described in Section 2.1 about counterparty risk.
+For the most part, no increased interest rate risk was assumed for the large proprietary investments in securities described in Section about counterparty risk.
 The investments were largely made in either floaters or securities with a fixed coupon in connection with an interest rate swap.

 The effect of the interest rate shocks for interest rate risk in the banking book defined for supervisory purposes is analysed on a daily basis.
 This involves analysing the effect of an upward shift on the present value of the aggregated cash flows of the Bank as a whole.
-A possible decline in the volume of deposits is simulated by a very conservative process scenario introduced in the second quarter.
+A possible decline in the volume of deposits is simulated by very conservative process scenarios.
 Equity components were not included in the analyses.
 The simulation is carried out exclusively in euros, as the currency risk inherent in transactions in other currencies is hedged.
-The ratio of the resulting change in the present value to equity capital, which according to the regulatory requirements should not exceed 20%, amounted to -0.56% at the end of 2016 (previous year: 9.24%).
-In this case, the negative sign represents positive changes in value resulting from the computation performed in accordance with a circular issued by the bank regulatory authority.
-In the current interest rate environment, therefore, no adverse present value effects would result for our Bank.
-This ratio documents the generally short maturities in our deposit-taking and lending operations.
+The ratio of the resulting change in the present value to equity capital, which according to the regulatory requirements should not exceed 20%, amounted to 2.77% at the end of the financial year (previous year: -0.56%).
+In the current interest rate environment, only marginal adverse present value effects would result for our Bank.
+This ratio documents the short maturities in our deposit-taking and lending operations in line with our strategy.
 To keep interest rate risk as small as possible, we invest customer deposits from current accounts and demand deposits mostly as demand deposits or in floaters.
-The interest rate risk was lowered by a number of factors, including the reduction of holdings of European government bonds during the course of the year.
+The interest rate risk increased slightly, due among other things to the new subordinated capital (supplementary capital) borrowed during the course of the year with a term of 15 years.